 EDD Appeals

-If you have received a notice of assessment resulting from an EDD audit, you can appeal by timely filing a petition for reassessment.
 After you have filed your petition for reassessment, the next step in the process is a formal hearing before an Administrative Law Judge (ALJ) of the CUIAB.
 You receive a Notice of Hearing from the local CUIAB Office of Appeals, and you must be given at least 20 days advance notice of the hearing date.
-The EDD will file and answer to your petition outlining their arguments in support of the notice of assessment.
+The EDD will file an answer to your petition outlining their arguments in support of the notice of assessment.
 Filing a petition does not stop the accrual of interest.

 EDD Administrative Law hearing